Brighton Corporation Tramways

 Brighton Corporation Tramways inspector licence

-Inspector licence No 7 Brighton Corporation Tramways motorman badge brass with nickel number.
+Inspector licence badge, No 7 — brass with nickel number.
 Probably worn from 1901 through to the 1920s.
 Author's Collection.

 Timekeeper badge Bright Corporation Tramways

-An underlined Timekeeper script-lettering grade badge — brass.
-At the moment there is no proof that the BCT employed timekeepers, but if they did, and there is a reasonably high likelihood that they did, then this pattern of badge would be a strong candidate.
+An underlined 'Timekeeper' script-lettering grade badge — brass.
+At the moment there is no proof that the BCT employed timekeepers, but if they did, and there is a reasonably possibility that they did, then this pattern of badge would be a strong candidate.
 Author's Collection.

 Brighton Corporation Tramways inspector